 Charles-Edouard Boutibonne (1816-1897)

-Charles-Edouard Boutibonne authentication from $175.
-Charles-Edouard Boutibonne appraisal from $25.
-Charles-Edouard Boutibonne certificates of authenticity (COA).
-Charles-Edouard Boutibonne analysis, research, scientific tests, full authentications.
+We perform Charles-Edouard Boutibonne art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Charles-Edouard Boutibonne or we will sell it for you.

 Charles-Edouard Boutibonne, Pest 1816 – Interlaken 1897, Hungarian school.
 He studied in Vienna under F. Ammerling, and in Paris under Deveria and Winterhalter.
 He painted much in Paris and his parents were French and for these reasons he is sometimes thought to belong to the French school of painting.